michaeltlombardi/pentola-book/manuscript/03-craft.md

   Magi specialize in dweomers, alchemists in alchemy, and artisans in art.
   They know at least ten dweomers and a have a Crafting skill bonus of 90% or higher.
   If a member of an academic organization then they will serve on its ruling body and have the complete resources of the organization at their command.
-  In return it is expected that they spend 90% of their time researching, teaching, and performing missions on the school's behalf.
+  In return they are expected to spend 90% of their time researching, teaching, and performing missions on their faction's behalf.

 # Learning the Craft

 Before a dweomer can be applied using Crafting, it must first be learned through research.
 In order to learn a particular dweomer, the character must possess the dweomer in written form, be taught it by a teacher, or discover it via experimentation.

-The character then spends two Improvement Points and writes the dweomer down on their character sheet.

-Each dweomer is governed by the Crafting skill.
+To apply the dweomer you must have either a written copy of it on hand or have memorized it and studied it enough to be able to apply it without a reference copy.
+To memorize a new dweomer you must spend 1 Improvement Point or [research](03-craft/a-dweomers.md#researching-dweomers) it.
+Doing so grants you that dweomer as a special skill at a base bonus of 5%.
 This skill may be improved normally though the use of Improvement Points and practice.

-Even non-Crafters have this skill, at a base bonus of 10%, since magic knowledge is widespread and simple spells are often used by normal folk - and nearly everyone in the civilized world interacts with magic items on occasion.
+All Crafters also have the Craft skill itself; even non-Crafters have this skill, at a base bonus of 10%, since magic knowledge is widespread and simple spells are often used by normal folk--and nearly everyone in the civilized world interacts with magic items on occasion.

 Once the dweomer has been learned, the character will be ready to try applying it.